American Vets Who Want Cannabis Medicine Fight A Different Kind Of War

 What does that mean?
 No one knows, exactly.
 The statue is written so vaguely as to be purposefully obtuse.
 Practically, it can mean anything.
 While it gives VA doctors somewhat broader abilities to write cannabis prescriptions, it provides no protection.
 Because of that, many VA doctors aren’t risking their medical licenses to prescribe cannabis.

 The Benefits of a Cannabis Prescription for Veterans

 A lack of cannabis prescriptions at the VA isn’t just unfortunate, it’s unethical.
 Cannabis is uniquely suited to treat many of the most-common ailments afflicting American vets today.
 Importantly, it also has an excellent safety profile with very few side effects.

 Not only does cannabis help manage chronic pain and sleeplessness, veterans report it as effective in treating post-traumatic stress disorder.
 In fact, many say it is the medicine that has kept them from dying by suicide.

-The VA Needs to Change Cannabis Policy
+The VA Needs to Change Policy for American Vets and Cannabis

 This year alone, the VA has opposed three different bills that would have made it easier for veterans to access cannabis prescriptions.
 The bills, introduced by Democrats, would have softened federal restrictions against cannabis for veterans in legal states, expanded the VA’s role in researching how cannabis can treat veterans, and ensured the department would not deny care to patients based on prior cannabis use.